DataWraith/gitfilters/README.markdown

   the point where the change was made, so everything after that counts as different and is saved into the repository again, wasting space.

-  Optionally, the script will also strip unnecessary data from OpenDocument files (e.g. the thumbnails).
+  Optionally, the filter will also strip unnecessary data from OpenDocument files (e.g. the thumbnails).

 * `filter_sqlite_clean.rb` / `filter_sqlite_smudge.rb`